 After the CIA, came Mi6 officers as well as a combination of British and US special forces teams.
 Their role was to pinpoint Taliban and al-Qaeda strongholds in order for the US Air Force to accurately strike them from the air and from the sea.
 All of this culminated in an infamous fight for control of a prison that became the Qala i Jangi battle, which is where many of the al Qaeda prisoners captured on the battlefields of Afghanistan were kept at and is the central focus of Joel Gallagher’s book: Uprising.

-As an international security consultant Joel has worked in a variety of conflict zones around the world from the Middle East to the former Soviet Union and as a result, Uprising is a crucial book to connecting the dots from the war in Afghanistan to the rise of ISIS to the war in Donbass.
+As a fellow security consultant Joel has worked in a variety of conflict zones around the world from the Middle East to the former Soviet Union and as a result, Uprising is a crucial book to connecting the dots from the war in Afghanistan to the rise of ISIS to the war in Donbass.

 Through gripping accounts of the people who lived through the battle, Uprising details the gruesome fight for control of Qala-i-Jangi that had been overrun by Taliban prisoners who had subsequently seized a well-stocked armed depot and began a fight to the death against the Afghan Northern Alliance and a contingent of British and American special forces including the secretive Special Boat Service.